Bookrage001/osc/app/resources/docs/getting-started.md

 This will create an app listening on port 7777 for synchronization messages, and sending its widgets state changes to ports 5555 and 6666.

-$ open-stage-control -n 8080 -l path/to/session.js
+$ open-stage-control -n -l path/to/session.js

 This will create a headless app available through http on port 8080.
 Multiple clients can use the app (with chrome only) simultaneously, their widgets will be synchronized.

+$ open-stage-control -n -l path/to/session.js

 $ open-stage-control -t light noinput /path/to/custom_theme.css